Zanderwohl/Chunks/src/com/zanderwohl/chunks/Generator/README.md

 ## Chaos

 This is just a way to get all the existing blocks into the world.
+Makes a solid layer of diagonal stripes of each block.

 ## Layers